MerkleData/emojaddress/README.md

 - Transalate address into mnemonic
 - Supported mnemonic for English, Chinese and Emoji only for now

 Deterministic wallets use mnemonic for private key.
 The same idea can be applied to public address.
 It's a matter of encoding eventually.
+The BTC and Ethereum public addresses are based on a 20 bytes (160 bit) integer.
+Each dictionary's size is 2048.
+The address is encoded in 15 mnemonic to cover the entropy.

 install